‘A Question by Shelley‘ by Alfred Lord Tennyson is a fourteen-line sonnet that follows the rhyme scheme of ABBAACCADDEDFFE.

 The poem begins with the speaker referencing some of the last words that Percy Bysshe Shelley, one of the greatest Romantic poets, wrote before his death.
 These words, “Then what is life?” are the basis for the poem.
 Shelley never provided the speaker, presumably Tennyson himself, with an answer and he is deeply upset by this.

 Tennyson believes that Shelley might have has his question answered though because soon after these words were written Shelley died.

-The poem concludes with the speaker describing two different types of people, those who care about these questions and those who don’t.
-He is happy to count himself among the later, even though it is the harder path.
+A Question by Shelley concludes with the speaker describing two different types of people, those who care about these questions and those who don’t.
+He is happy to count himself among the latter, even though it is the harder path.

 Analysis of A Question by Shelley

 “Then what is life?”
 I cried.
 From his rent deeps

 Of soul the poet cast that burning word;

 And it should seem as though his prayer was heard,

 For he died soon; and now his rest he keeps

 Somewhere with the great spirit who never sleeps!